jacg311/dotmanager/README.md

 dotmanager init <dir> # create a new dotfile repository in the supplied directory (or current working dir). (creates a git directory with a standard config file inside) dotmanager init <dir> --no-git # only create standard config file, no git repository will be created

-dotmanager apply <dir> # create symlinks from files in the current dotfile repository to their configured location in your filesystem dotmanager apply --force # if files already exist in the target repository they will
+dotmanager apply <dir> # create symlinks from files in the current dotfile repository to their configured location in your filesystem (<dir> by default without any further configuration) dotmanager apply --force # if files already exist in the target repository will be overwritten dotmanager apply --dry-run # Instead of applying the dotfiles, just log where they would go. dotmanager apply --copy-files # copy files instead of symlinking

-dotmanager copy-apply <dir> # same as apply, except it will create a copy of the file instead of a symlink. skip already symlinked files or existing files dotmanager copy-apply --replace-symlinks # replace symlinks that might already exist with a copy dotmanager copy-apply --replace-existing # also replace existing files dotmanager collect # collects all files that arent already in the repository
+dotmanager collect # collects all files that match the file rules that arent already in the repository dotmanager collect --force # forcefully collects all files that match the rules and overwrites existing files in the repository

 ```
 ### Configuration